 Other people think of algebra, geometry, calculus and statistics.
 All sub-sets of maths that have everything to do with patterns.
 And this would be the more correct interpretation.

-And even if you are (more on this later), that shouldn’t stop you either.
-A lot of this can be learned or bettered while in med school.
+And even if you’re just “generally bad”, that shouldn’t stop you either.
+A lot of what you need can be learned or bettered while in med school.

-Especially as the best resources (for the more math-based subjects; physiology, pharmacology etc) ease you into it gradually.
-Strip the subject down to its most basic level.
+Especially as the best resources (for the more math-heavy subjects) ease you into it gradually.

 How Much Math Do I Need for Med School?